The Little Ice Age

 Millions of people died all over Europe, Asia, and North Africa.
 The Mongol Empire collapsed into many smaller countries.
 The Ming Dynasty took over China, and the Ottoman Empire got West Asia.
 Russia took Central Asia, and the Delhi Sultanate took India.

 In the 1400s, once the plague was pretty much over, the Mongols tried to put their empire back together.
 They had a new king, Timur.
 Timur conquered the Delhi Sultanate.
 He also took over much of West Asia, though he couldn’t take China again.

 Because the Ottomans had lost a lot of the eastern part of their empire to the Mongols, they conquered more land in the West, taking over Constantinople in 1453, and also a lot of Eastern Europe and North Africa.
 South of the Sahara, Islamic kingdoms flourished in Ghana and Mali, while along the east coast of Africa people traded with Islamic and Indian sailing ships.

-In North America, the Navajo moved south from the Great Plains into the southwest (modern Arizona) and took up farming corn and beans.
+In North America, the Mexica moved south and formed the Aztec Empire in Mexico.
+Their relatives the Navajo moved south from the Great Plains into the southwest (modern Arizona) and took up farming corn and beans.
 The Pueblo people had to abandon land that had gotten too dry, and moved south-west into southern Arizona and New Mexico.
-The Iroquois moved north from Maryland up to New York, bringing farming with them and growing corn and beans, squash, sunflowers and tobacco.
-This move pushed the Algonquin further north into Canada.

 At the same time, the Europeans were pushing the Almohads out of Spain.
 The last Islamic rulers were forced out of Spain in 1492 AD, and in the same year Ferdinand and Isabella, the king and queen of Spain, sent Christopher Columbus to sail to North America.